David Jolly: Firearms

-Jolly has also revised his stance on gun control.
 Initially supporting a broad interpretation of the Second Amendment, he now advocates for stricter firearm regulations.
 He has expressed support for measures such as licensing, registration, and insurance requirements for gun ownership.
 He has cited the 2016 Pulse nightclub shooting as a turning point, noting his participation as the only Republican joining Democrats on the House floor to call for legislative action.
 Jolly now supports comprehensive background checks, including for private and intra-family transfers, as well as an assault weapons ban.
 He has stated that he views unlimited and largely unrestricted access to firearms as a primary contributor to gun violence.
 He said that Republicans are lying when they say that gun owners, not a lack of gun control, are the problem in cases of gun violence and mass shootings.

-Jolly says that he wants the votes of gun owners because he respects their rights and believes that they are not the problem, Florida's lack of gun violence prevention laws are.
+Jolly says that he wants the votes of gun owners because he respects their rights and believes that they are not the problem, but rather that Florida's lack of gun violence prevention laws are.
 He argues that no law-abiding gun-owning voters will be hurt by his proposals which will "protect their children".

+Democratic party

-Jolly said that believes that the "Democratic Party's values are absolutely right and don't need to be changed" unlike what some prominent Democrats have proposed after the 2024 Presidential election loss.
+Jolly said he believes that the "Democratic Party's values are absolutely right and don't need to be changed" as some prominent Democrats have proposed following the party's 2024 presidential election loss.

 Personal life

-Jolly is a fifth-generation Floridian.

-In 2005, Jolly and his first wife, Carrie, bought a condo in Indian Shores, Florida.
-In 2007, they bought a house in Washington, D.C..
-Their divorce was finalized on January 16, 2014.
+Jolly and his first wife, Carrie, divorced on January 16, 2014.

-Jolly married Laura Donahoe on July 3, 2015.
-Donahoe is a native of Selinsgrove, Pennsylvania.
-While Jolly was her boss at the lobbying firm Van Scoyoc Associates in Washington, D.C., Donahoe was rated second on the 2010 annual "50 Most Beautiful People list" published by The Hill.
-They have two children.
+Jolly married Laura Donahoe on July 3, 2015.They have two children.